hetuashara/hetuashara.github.io/_posts/2015-03-19-Interstellar-Shaming-via-Language.markdown

 >Greetings from the inhabitants of this world.

  Kannada:

 >Greetings.
 On behalf of Kannada-speaking people, 'good wishes.

 Marathi:

 >Greetings.
 The people of the Earth send their good wishes.

 Oriya:

 >Greetings to the inhabitants of the universe from the third planet Earth of the star Sun.

 Punjabi:

 >Welcome home.
 It is a pleasure to receive you.

 Rajasthani:

 >Hello to everyone.
 We are happy here and you be happy there.

-Telugu
+Telugu:

 >Greetings.
 Best wishes from Telugu-speaking people.

 Did you find anything awry in the greetings from couple of languages?
 Ok.
 I will give you a hint.
 They are Kannada and Telugu.

 That's right.
 Those languages have

 >on behalf of Kannada-speaking people